 Working at MIT offers opportunities, an environment, a culture - and benefits - that just aren't found together anywhere else.
 If you're curious, motivated, want to be part of a unique community, and help shape the future - then take a look at this opportunity.

-PSFC is an internationally recognized facility at the forefront of plasma physics and fusion energy research.
-It is comprised of a team of almost 200 top-tier students, scientists, engineers, and technicians jointly pursuing fusion research at national laboratory-like scale.
-The PSFC recently announced a new, accelerated pathway to fusion energy that is based on the development and demonstration of the world's highest performing superconducting fusion magnets and the design of the first net-energy fusion device--the SPARC tokamak.
-The position is ideal for someone who wants to work in the fast-paced, team-oriented environment of the SPARC project to achieve net fusion energy on an aggressive timescale to help combat global climate change.
+The PSFC is comprised of a team of almost 200 top-tier students, scientists, engineers, and technicians.
+It recently announced a new, accelerated pathway to fusion energy that is based on the development and demonstration of the world's highest performing superconducting fusion magnets and the design of the first net-energy fusion device--the SPARC tokamak.

 About Massachusetts Institute of Technology (MIT)